(Listed in alphabetical order)

 Informal club based in South Ayrshire.
 Walks take place all over from Munros to a wee stroll.
 For more information send a join request to the Facebook Group where members post where/when they are going and others can join if they wish.

-Leisurely weekly walk and talk lasting up to 1hr.
+Leisurely weekly walk and talk lasting up to 1hr, aimed at those in their 20s-40s.
 Meet on Fridays at 10.15am at John Knox Church car park.
 No booking required, just turn up.
 Optional free cuppa at the end.
 More info on their website.

 TWALK Irvine Valley

-Group meets every Monday at 9.30am at the war memorial on Hastings Square, Darvel.
+Group meets every Monday at 9.30am at The Corner, in Darvel.
 Walks are normally around 5-6 miles and there is usually a coffee or picnic stop along the way.

 Women Walking – Dundonald